 I have a very different way to manage my budget.
 It’s like hitting two stones at the same time – managing my budget and staying healthy.

-While traveling, I carry all the healthy stuff from India like nuts, dates, muesli bars and other healthy stuff.
-So my breakfast or my in between knick-knacks whatever you may call it are these things.
+While travelling, I carry all the healthy stuff from India like nuts, dates, muesli bars and other healthy stuff.
+So my breakfast or my in-between knick-knacks whatever you may call it are these things.